 The Woodland Recovery Initiative is a world-class environmental project proposed by the University of Adelaide to halt the loss of animal and plant species in the Mount Lofty Ranges and help combat the effects of climate change.

-The University’s property at Glenthorne, south of Adelaide, will be the focal point for the initiative, providing research and teaching facilities for scientists, technicians, teachers and managers to drive habitat reconstruction across the Mt Lofty region and save the region’s wildlife from imminent extinction.
+The University's property at Glenthorne, south of Adelaide, is the focal point for the initiative, providing research and teaching facilities for scientists, technicians, teachers and managers to drive habitat reconstruction across the Mt Lofty region and save the region's wildlife from imminent extinction.

 Research at Glenthorne and elsewhere across the Mt Lofty Ranges will help scientists to produce habitats that support the region's wildlife.
 Glenthorne will also allow urban communities - including school groups and local residents - to be engaged in this work.